 Lighting Designer Nic Farman re-joins the creative team on The Toxic Avenger.
 Following a sold out UK premiere last year, the production plays Edinburgh Fringe Festival then returns this September for a 10 week run at the Arts Theatre, London.
 The same creative team also joined forces on Holy Crap! the musical in June 2017 (King’s Head Theatre).
-Nic is also lighting designer on the King’s Head production of Coming Clean, directed by Adam Spreadbury-Maher.
+Nic is also working on Dusty, the Dusty Springfield musical on board P&O Cruises.

-Some of Nic’s recent work includes Working (Southwark Playhouse), How To Succeed in Business without Really Trying (Wilton’s Music Hall), Puccini’s Madam Butterfly (King’s Head Theatre) and Late Company (Finborough Theatre).
+Some of Nic’s recent work includes Coming Clean (King’s Head Theatre), Working (Southwark Playhouse), How To Succeed in Business without Really Trying (Wilton’s Music Hall), Puccini’s Madam Butterfly (King’s Head Theatre) and Late Company (Finborough Theatre).

 Nic’s other recent work includes Children of Eden (Union Theatre), Spitting Image (King’s Head Theatre), The Stripper (St James’ Theatre), Spindrift (The Garage, Norwich); The Toxic Avenger (Southwark Playhouse); The Taming of the Shrew (Arts Theatre); Balm in Gilead and The Crucible (both at The Arcola) and Cosi Fan Tutte (King’s Head Theatre).

 Nic was recently awarded The Worshipful Company of Lightmongers & ALD Award for New Talent in Entertainment Lighting.

 As part of their support for education and training in the field of entertainment lighting, the Worshipful Company of Lightmongers in conjunction with the Association of Lighting Designers are offering an annual award for those who are at the start of their career.
 Nic is thrilled to accept the 2016 award his work so far.